bwRavencl/ControllerBuddy-DCS-Integration/README.md

 #### Description:

 This is a small Lua script for your DCS `Scripts` folder that makes using [ControllerBuddy](https://controllerbuddy.org) with [DCS World](https://www.digitalcombatsimulator.com) even more comfortable.
 The script automatically starts ControllerBuddy in local mode with a profile that matches the current player aircraft when entering a mission.
-When the player switches between aircraft the script will automatically intruct ControllerBuddy to load the correct profile for the newly selected aircraft.

 #### Instructions: